 Our most advanced development candidate, SAGE-217, is in Phase 3 development for MDD and PPD.
 MDD patients are typically treated with a variety of antidepressant medications, including SSRIs and SNRIs.
-If successfully developed and approved, SAGE-217 may also face competition from esketamine which is approved in the treatment of TRD.
-A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as apimostinel and the opioid receptor antagonist combination product, buprenorphine/samidorphan.
+If successfully developed and approved, SAGE-217 may also face competition from esketamine which is approved in the treatment of treatment resistant depression.
+A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as apimostinel and dextromethorphan/buproprion.